Should we use early neutral evaluation more?

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-Legal terms explained: Repudiatory breach and construction contracts
+Legal terms explained: Waiver

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.